dib-lab/dib_rotation/doc/04b_starting_a_work_session.md

 This is because both read and write from the same hard drives.
 This means you can create files while in an `srun` session, and they'll still be there for you when you logout.

-## 3. Activate your Conda Environment
+## 4. Activate your Conda Environment

-Once you're in an `srun` session, activate your project environment to get access to the software you've installed
+Once you're in an `srun` session, activate your project environment to get access to the software you've installed (or to start installing).

 ```
 conda activate dib_rotation